prograhammer/bootstrap-table-contextmenu/README.md

 Bootstrap table context menu
 =======================

-This is a light-weight extension for [Bootstrap table](http://bootstrap-table.wenzhixin.net.cn/) that adds context menu support.
+This is a light-weight extension for wenzhixin's [Bootstrap table](http://bootstrap-table.wenzhixin.net.cn/) that adds context menu support.

 Features
 -----